 This website began as a space to map out and develop the emerging field of what we termed 'Surface Studies': an area concerned with working on and with different kinds of surfaces, including - but not restricted to - skin, screens, lines, interfaces, fabric, and the earth.

-Liz continues to work on Surface Studies and relaunched the Surface Studies Network - designed to bring together those researching or interested in surfaces - in October 2021
+Liz continues to work on Surface Studies and will relaunch the Surface Studies Network - designed to bring together those researching or interested in surfaces - in 2023.